 Since its inception in 1974, the Society of Winterthur Fellows has dedicated itself to supporting Winterthur's graduate programs and fellows.
-One of the ways we do this is through the Society of Winterthur Fellows Professional Development Fund, administered through the University of Delaware.
+One of the ways we do this is through the Society of Winterthur Fellows Professional Development Grant Program, administered through the University of Delaware.
 This generous gift supports current graduate students in the WPAMC and WUDPAC programs who attend conferences, or who need extra support for their thesis research.

 Criteria for Review

 Support is competitive and limited.
-In the 2021 calendar year, WUDPAC Fellows may request funding for up to $500 (up to $750 will be considered for extraordinary initiatives with significant impact), and WPAMC Fellows may request up to $500.
+In the 2021 calendar year, WUDPAC Fellows may request funding for up to $500 (up to $750 will be considered for extraordinary initiatives with significant impact), and WPAMC Fellows may request up to $1,000.
 No student will receive more than one award per academic year, and none are guaranteed funding.
 All funding must be utilized prior to graduation.
 SOWF funding is limited per calendar year.

 The awards committee, will generally give preference to: